niklaas/port-builder/Readme.md

 # Workflow

-0. Install Terraform from [the official download page][8]
+0. Install Terraform from [the official download page][8].

+1. `cd` into the directory of this skeleton.

-1. `terraform apply` on the local machine
+2. `terraform apply` on the local machine.
+This will create the build machine on AWS.

-2. Once the infrastructure was deployed, run `./init-ssh` to connect to the machine.
+3. Once the infrastructure was deployed, run `./init-ssh` to connect to the machine.

-3. Start `tmux` and `build-ports`
+4. Your're now on the remote machine.
+Start `tmux` and run `build-ports`.

 # Structure of the Skeleton

+- `builder.tf` is the most important file.
+It includes the rules for `terraform` on how to create the infrastructure.
+- `init-ssh` is automatically created when deploying the infrastructure.
+It includes a simple `ssh` command that lets you connect to the correct instance.
+- `templates` includes several template files that are converted according to your configuration/use case when deploying the infrastructure.
+    - The file created from `init.tpl` is passed to the build machine even before it actually started.
+It configures the machine to install some packages during boot time and sets up `sudo` for the user `ec2-user`.
+    - The file created from `shrc.tpl` sets up environment variables for the user `ec2-user`.
+    - The script created from `upload-to-s3` is used to upload the ports that were built to S3.
+- `uploads` includes several scripts and configuration files that are needed for the machine to build ports properly.
+    - The script `bin/build-ports` is used to build the ports.

-To be done ...
+Not completed yet...
+To be done...

 # Planned Features